mapillary/mapillary-js/MIGRATING.md

 var mly = new Mapillary.Viewer(
     'mly',
     '<your client id>',
-    '<your photo id for initializing the viewer>',
+    '<your image key for initializing the viewer>',
     {
         baseImageSize: Mapillary.ImageSize.Size320,
         cache: true,